dcelaj/exercise-game-builder/README.md

         - and a **level** func for the actual game logic and events to run in that new level thread.
     - ...and slightly edit the **starter** function (designed to be called from the main GUI and return the references/pointers to those objects and threads) by adding the case for your level.
     - The game logic thread will access info from the pose estim thread and use helper functions to react to what the player does - really sending messages to the main GUI thread to show the visuals reacting to the player's actions.
-    - More info on what to do in GUIDE.md.
 - **poseestim.py**, this file contains all the code for the camera and machine learning libraries for pose estimation - it uses mediapipe for the pose and feeds those numbers into other models depending on the exercise being done.
-    - You'd only be altering this if you wanted to add a new type of exercise to detect - not suggested for beginners.
+    - You'd only be altering this if you wanted to add a new type of pose to detect.
 - **helpers.py**, this file contains the code for the other aspects of the game, mainly the animations and dialogue.
 You might be adding some stuff here too if you wanna make custom animations.
     - It also contains the **event invoker function**, which is needed for the different threads to safely interact with the Qt GUI.
+If you want to use a different GUI library, you'll want to find a replacement for this.
 - **enumoptions.py** contains some enums for more readable options and also file path stuff.

 ## Credits

-In addition to all the packages, software, and hardware which made this project possible, I'd like to credit some material which I used as reference along the way - particularly [PythonGUIs.com's PySide 6 tutorials](https://www.pythonguis.com/pyside6-tutorial/).
-I also referenced github user [bsdnoobz's code](https://gist.github.com/bsdnoobz/8464000) on reading a camera feed with PySide and [Boris Runa's post](https://forum.qt.io/topic/132670/capture-opencv-video-and-present-it-on-qvideowidget) on the Qt forums on doing the same with PyQt.
-Finally, I used some code from [this post](https://stackoverflow.com/questions/44264852/pyside-pyqt-overlay-widget), specifically user Armatita's answer, to make the transparent overlay in PySide.
+In addition to all the packages, software, hardware, and overall technology which made this project possible, I'd like to credit some material which I used as reference along the way - particularly [PythonGUIs.com's PySide 6 tutorials](https://www.pythonguis.com/pyside6-tutorial/).
+I also referenced github user [bsdnoobz's code](https://gist.github.com/bsdnoobz/8464000) on reading a camera feed with PySide, [Boris Runa's post](https://forum.qt.io/topic/132670/capture-opencv-video-and-present-it-on-qvideowidget) on the Qt forums on doing the same with PyQt, and [Armatita's stackoverflow answer](https://stackoverflow.com/questions/44264852/pyside-pyqt-overlay-widget) to make the transparent overlay in PySide.
+Finally, [chfoo and Petter's stackoverflow answers](https://stackoverflow.com/questions/10991991/pyside-easier-way-of-updating-gui-from-another-thread) on safely posting events to the main thread were a godsend.

 While I didn't directly reference any code from these, [William Sokol's head tracking project](https://github.com/williamsokol/HeadTrackingInGodotHTML5) sparked the initial project idea, and [Nicholas Renotte has a similar MediaPipe project](https://github.com/nicknochnack/MediaPipePoseEstimation) to my program (although his code is outdated for the current mediapipe version, his video had some pretty valuble insight that MediaPipe's documentation lacks).